johndterry/Delta_Evo/README.md

 - make
 - make check

-# Delta function evolution.
-To get a plot:
+# To get a plot:
 - cd code/hoppet/delta_evo
 # Modify delta_tabulation.cc as desired
 - make
 - ./delta_tabulation
-- spyder ../../Python/tabulation_plot.py (then run it)
+- spyder ../../Python/tabulation_plot.py
+- In spyder, run tabulation_plot.
 # Currently only one dataset is stored at a time, so tabulation_plot automatically plots whatever the last result from delta_tabulation was.